Chatham Township, Ohio 44256

 From Letha House Park webpage

-Restroom on site, at main parking lot by the lake.
+Restroom, vault toilet, on site at main parking lot by the lake.